spisakt/RPN-signature/index.md

 ## Output

-The RPN-signature outputs the RPN-score, a prediction of the composite pain sensitivity score of (Zunhammer et al., 2016).
+The main output of the RPN-signature is the RPN-score, a prediction of the composite pain sensitivity score of (Zunhammer et al., 2016).
-Click [here](https://github.com/spisakt/RPN-signature/blob/master/notebooks/Supplementary_Analysis_1.html) for more information on the composite score and its feasability as prediction target.
+Click [here](https://raw.githack.com/spisakt/RPN-signature/master/notebooks/Supplementary_Analysis_1.html) for more information on the composite score and its feasability as prediction target.

+Additionally, the RPN-signature has a rich outpout of quality-check images and, if *--keep_derivatives* is specified, it outputs the processed image files and can be used as an fMRI processing workflow.

 ```
 output_directory/